 Nozawa Onsen Nights Light Up during the Annual Fire Festival

-Though reportedly canceled in 2021 due to the ongoing Covid-19 pandemic, during most winters Nozawa Onsen hosts one of Japan’s top three fire festivals – Dosojin.
+During most winters Nozawa Onsen hosts one of Japan’s top three fire festivals – Dosojin.

 The traditional festival with deep roots in the area lasts is held on January 15 every year and lasts for several hours into night.
 The locals burn a huge wooden shrine pavilion that is 10 meters high and eight meters in circumference.
 On the bottom of the pavilion are men who are 25 years of age.
 With one hand they grab the rope tied to the post of the wooden shrine pavilion and with the other they use fans made of pine leaves to beat back the advancing villagers who approach with torches of fire.